Jerome Brown: College career

 Brown played college football at the University of Miami, where he was a standout player for one of college football's most successful and perhaps its most dominant program.

 Among his more notable moments as a Miami player, five days before the 1987 Fiesta Bowl, at a promotional Fiesta Bowl dinner with the Penn State team, Brown led a walkout by the Miami players.
 Leading the walkout, he asked: "Did the Japanese go and sit down and have dinner with Pearl Harbor before they bombed them?"
 Brown and his teammates felt that the Penn State players had disrespected them by openly mocking Miami's coach, Jimmy Johnson, at a pre-game banquet.
 Penn State beat the heavily favored Hurricanes 14–10, and were declared National Champions.

 Days earlier, Brown and fellow University of Miami player Dan Sileo drew even greater national controversy when each were seen deplaning a chartered University of Miami plane at Phoenix's Sky Harbor International Airport, wearing Battle Dress Uniforms.
 He graduated from the University of Miami in 1987.

 Professional career

 Brown was drafted in the first round (ninth overall) of the 1987 NFL draft by the Philadelphia Eagles.

+Brown was one of the Eagles' four holdouts that offseason, but ended up signing a four-year contract with the team less than a month before the season began.
+During his rookie season, Brown suffered elbow chips that required off-season surgery.
+He finished his rookie season with four sacks, two interceptions, and one fumble recovered.

+The Eagles resigned Brown to a three-year-contract in 1990, one day after resigning Seth Joyner and Clyde Simmons.

 During his five-year professional career with the Eagles, he was twice selected to the Pro Bowl (in 1990 and 1991).